ucldc/ingest_deploy/README.md

 Generate and review a QA report for the candidate Solr index, following [these steps](https://github.com/mredar/ucldc_api_data_quality/tree/master/reporting).
 The main QA report in particular summarizes differences in item counts in the candidate Solr index compared with the current production index.

+If there is a *drop* in the number of objects for a given collection, we need to be able to justify why that happened -- e.g., contributor intentionally needed to remove items.
+If there is a justified reason for the removal of objects, we also need to double check if those removed items are associated with any Calisphere exhibitions.
+(Need info. here on how to generate link report for exhibitions).

 <a name="beanstalk">Updating Elastic Beanstalk with candidate Solr index</a>